Canada–Japan relations

 Created in 1929, the Canadian mission to Japan is Canada's oldest mission in Asia and third oldest non-Commonwealth mission after the United States and France.
 Canada has an embassy in Tokyo and a consulate in Nagoya.
 Japan has an embassy in Ottawa and four consulates-general – in Calgary, Montreal, Toronto and Vancouver.
-Both countries are full members of OECD, CPTPP and APEC.

 According to a 2017 BBC World Service Poll, 77% of Canadians view Japan's influence positively, with 12% expressing a negative view, making Canada one of the most pro-Japanese countries in the world.